Centennial Exposition: Exposition

 The formal name of the exposition was the International Exhibition of Arts, Manufactures, and Products of the Soil and Mine, but the official theme was the celebration of the United States centennial.
 This was reinforced by promotional tie-ins, such as the publication of Kate Harrington's Centennial, and Other Poems, which celebrated the exposition and the centennial.

 At the same time, the exposition was designed to show the world the United States' industrial and innovative prowess.
 The exposition was originally scheduled to open in April, marking the anniversary of the Battles of Lexington and Concord, but construction delays caused the date to be pushed back to May 10.
 Bells rang all over Philadelphia to signal the exposition's opening.
 The opening ceremony was attended by President Ulysses Grant and his wife as well as Emperor Pedro II of Brazil and his wife.
-A cantata commissioned for the occasion written by Dudley Buck and Sidney Lanier was performed.
+Several musical works were commissioned for the occasion, including the American Centennial March by Richard Wagner (for which he was paid $5,000) and a cantata written by Dudley Buck with poetry by Sidney Lanier.
 The opening ceremony concluded in Machinery Hall, with Grant and Pedro II turning on the Corliss Steam Engine which powered most of the other machines at the exposition.
 The official number of first day attendees was 186,272 people, with 110,000 entering with free passes.